eSignature Legality for Mortgage in United States - Simplify Document Signing with airSlate SignNow

 What is the esignature legality for mortgage in the United States?

 The esignature legality for mortgage in the United States is governed by the Electronic Signatures in Global and National Commerce Act (ESIGN) and the Uniform Electronic Transactions Act (UETA).
-These laws establish that electronic signatures are legally binding and can be used for mortgage agreements and other legal documents.
-Understanding this legality is crucial for ensuring compliance in your mortgage transactions.
+These laws establish that electronic signatures hold the same legal weight as traditional handwritten signatures, making them valid for mortgage documents.

 -